There are five main steps to create an in-app message:

 - Priority of the campaign over others with the same triggers.
 A lower number means higher priority over other campaigns.

-You can also configure message display rules at app level on the In-App Settings screen.
+You can also configure message display rules at app level on the Messaging Display Rules screen.
 If you have configured both app-level and message-level rules, the most restrictive of the two is applied.
-For more information about configuring message display rules at app level, see Intro to In-App Messages.
+For more information about configuring message display rules at app level, see Intro to in-app messages.

 To select custom reporting goals: